Predicting ion channel conductance via dissipation-corrected targeted molecular dynamics and Langevin equation

+Concerning the friction profile employed in LE simulations, we find that the transition times and calculated currents are not sensitive to the chosen smoothing factor (see Fig.~\SIsmoothG).
+However, using a potassium bulk friction coefficient leads to reduced currents in H2H and a complete vanishing of currents in DH.
+The latter observation highlights the necessity to use the dcTMD-derived channel friction coefficients for LE simulations.
+The drop in currents upon using a smaller friction coefficient stands in contrast to Kramers rate theory, where the transfer rate is $k \sim 1/\Gamma$, and smaller $\Gamma$ should result in a larger rate and thus increased currents.

 We note in passing that we carried out LE simulations with a comparatively small integrator time step of 1~fs, but the $\tau_{\rm MPT}$ appear to be insensitive to increasing the step size (see Fig.~\SILEtime).
-We attribute this time step insensitivity of the ion transfer to the existence of several smaller barriers with individual heights well beyond $\kT$ instead of a single transition state in both protein conformations.
+We attribute the time step insensitivity in both protein conformations to the existence of several smaller barriers with individual heights well beyond $\kT$ instead of a single transition state.
 Overcoming one such barrier due to an overlong time step thus does not directly result in a successful ion transfer.
 However, changing the system's mass as done in earlier investigations on protein-ligand pair dissociation \cite{Wolf20} resulted in significantly changed $\tau_{\rm MPT}$ (see Fig.~\SILEmass).
-This points to the gA-ion system not following a Kramers reaction-rate expression in the high-friction regime\cite{Kramers40}.
-Interestingly, this finding is at contrast to the aforementioned work on protein-ligand complexes despite a comparable magnitude of $\Gamma$.
+This again points to the gA-ion system not following a Kramers reaction-rate expression in the high-friction regime\cite{Kramers40}.
+Interestingly, this finding is in contrast to the aforementioned work on protein-ligand complexes despite a comparable magnitude of $\Gamma$.